MSFTDCO/ARAE/Readme.md

 - Microsoft Excel (Office 365 recommended)
 - Basic understanding of Azure infrastructure and pricing models

-## 📄 License
+## Usage and Restrictions
-This tool is provided by Microsoft and subject to its terms of use.
-Please refer to the license information included in the Excel file.
+This tool is provided by Microsoft as is and subject to the restrisctions outline in the Excel file.